-Read on to find out which stocks offer some of the highest dividend rates in the FTSE 100 as of August 2020 (excluding special dividends).
+Read on to find out which stocks offer some of the highest dividend rates in the FTSE 100 as of January 2021 (excluding special dividends).
 These figures are correct at the time of writing and may change in the future.
 Read more about trading the FTSE 100.

 is an investment management company that is headquartered in London.
 It deals primarily with equities, portfolio management, fixed income and real estate, both in the UK and overseas.
 M&G has provided services to customers for over 80 years and is one of the largest fund management companies in the country.

 Dividend Yield: 9.28%

 M&G is fairly new to the FTSE 100, only registering on the London Stock Exchange in 2019 after a de-merger from its parent company, Prudential.
 The company started paying dividends in 2020 and quickly rose to the top of the high-yielding list.

 Evraz (EVR) is a vertically integrated steel manufacturing and mining company.
 The company has headquarters in London and the majority owner is Roman Abramovich, a billionaire who is famous for owning the premier league football club Chelsea F.C.